elastic/kibana/rfcs/text/0011_global_search.md

 - The platform team is going to provide the base result providers for SO and application search results, so having the GS service in a plugin would mean creating yet another plugin for these providers instead of having them self contained in core.
-- We are probably going to be adding internal SO API for the SO result provider, as current APIs are not sufficient.
-It would be better if these APIs where kept internal, which would not be possible if the SO provider is in a plugin instead of core.
+- We are probably going to be adding internal SO APIs for the SO result provider, as current APIs are not sufficient to search for multiple type of SO at the same time.
+It would be better if these APIs were kept internal, which would not be possible if the SO provider is in a plugin instead of core.

 # Adoption strategy